It’s always a good thing to reassess your business processes every once in a while. What can you improve on? How can you make processes easier?

 5 Signs it’s time to reevaluate your payroll process

-When you’re responsible for managing payroll, you’re going to run into a few roadblocks.
-You might forget to run payroll, need to spend extra time doing calculations by hand, or frankly fail to keep up with all of it.
+You’re going to run into a few roadblocks when you’re responsible for managing payroll.
+You might forget to run payroll, need to spend extra time doing calculations by hand, or fail to keep up with it.

 Maybe you’re in denial and not seeing the signs that it’s time for a change in payroll procedures.
 Or, perhaps you’re just too busy to even notice the flashing signs in front of you.
 If you run into one of the five indicators below, it might be time to reevaluate your payroll process.